 Please do not schedule a shoot for a time that you cannot commit to being on time for.

-After we meet I like to take 10 or so minutes to discuss how I work, what to expect, etc. It’s also a means to warm up and calm nerves a little before shooting.
-We won’t begin shooting until you’re ready.
+After we meet, I typically spend about 10 minutes discussing how I work and what to expect from our shoot.
+Besides being informative, it’s also a means to get to know each other a little and reduce any potential anxiety before shooting.
+We won’t begin taking photos until you’re ready.